 It’s worth remembering, however, that many of the same people and organisations vociferously opposed the introduction of the minimum wage – and in this case their doom-mongering about thousands of job losses looks rather silly today.
 Better wages for low paid workers is also not necessarily anti-business.
 Workers are consumers too, and if you pay your employees more they will tend to have more disposable income with which to visit the shops – therefore benefiting business.
 The key is striking the right balance.

 What’s clear is how Britain’s army of low paid workers urgently need a leg up.
 Real wages have fallen by £1,600 a year since 2010, and tax and benefit changes mean that the average household will be £1,000 a year worse off by the General Election next year.
 The strong levels of employment, so often cited by the government as proof that their economic plan is working, mask a rise in self-employment and a jump in the number of people on insecure zero-hours contracts – around 1 million people – 4 per cent of the workforce – are now also on precarious zero-hour contracts.

 But the coup de grace, if you want to call it that, is perhaps the fact that more working households were living in poverty in the UK last year than non-working ones – an indictment of any government that is serious about helping people to ‘get on’.

 Ensuring that the minimum wage begins to catch up with median earnings will mean the low paid enjoying some of the benefits of the economic recovery that the affluent are seeing.
 Growth by itself is no longer enough, and in announcing an attractive policy that will increase the value of the minimum wage Miliband is asking (an seeking to answer) an important question: growth, yes, but growth for whom?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.